 2. Compliance reviewed too late

 The pilot ran without compliance review because "we'll deal with that later."
-Later arrives when the team is ready to deploy, and the legal department needs three months to assess DSGVO implications, EU AI Act classification, and data processing agreements.
+Later arrives when the team is ready to deploy — and now Legal needs weeks to assess DSGVO implications, EU AI Act classification, and data-processing agreements, all of which can reshape the architecture you have already built.

 The fix: start compliance review in the first week.
-Define the risk classification (per EU AI Act) on day one.
-Identify what personal data the workflow processes and how it is protected.
+Settle the EU AI Act risk classification on day one.
+Identify what personal data the workflow touches and how it is protected.
 Run compliance in parallel with development, not after it.
 For guidance on setting up lightweight compliance structures, see AI Governance for Mid-Market Companies.

 3. No defined operating model